DeimosLabs/NeuralBlender/README.md

 On my Intel Core7 ultra, it loads 4 models in the middle of a busy live session, 64 sample buffers / 3 periods, and DSP load typically stays below 50%, no xruns. (with DSP threads pinned to p-cores)

-Features considered for future versions: VST plugin, series mode(s), user-defined calibration target dB, optionally more than 4 lanes, impulse response / convolution, etc...
+Features considered for future versions: VST plugin, series mode(s), optionally more than 4 lanes, impulse response / convolution, etc...

 ![NeuralBlender custom UI](data/screenshot-ui.png)
 ![NeuralBlender in Ardour](data/screenshot-ardour.png)